bissakov/handmade-hero/README.md

 # Build the project for x86 or x64 (default is x64)
 python build.py --arch x64

+# Or directly using build.bat script
+./build.bat x64

 # Run the project
 ./build/win32-handmade-hero.exe